 Please see Admiralty chart 5623.1, Sailing Directions Irish Cruising Club 15th Edition 2020, Photographs of the site and superimposed drawing of site these can be found in the appendix.
-Please note that during the consultation process no concerns as to navigation and safe access were noted by any of the Statutory Consultees for the site 432 B. Irish Lights recommendation is that "Based on the information supplied there appears to be no objection to this renewal.
+Please note that during the consultation process no concerns as to navigation and safe access were noted by any of the Statutory Consultees for the site 432 C. Irish Lights recommendation is that "Based on the information supplied there appears to be no objection to this renewal.
 It is important that no navigable inter-tidal channels are impeded by any structures.
-As per the previous renewal application access to and from the Quay serving the lighthouse at Rock Island must not be impeded in any way.
 If a licence is renewed, all structures must be clearly marked as required by Regulation and Licensing permit conditions and to the approval of the nautical surveyor with Marine Survey Office".

-It can be seen from the attached map that site 432 B is proximate to Rock Island.
+It can be seen from the attached superimposed drawing that site 432 C is proximate to the cliffs of Streek Head.
+These cliffs are sheer.
 On the north promontory "Rock Island" has a Light House on Sheemon point and two historic lookout towers further west.
 (See pilotage notes in appendix.)
-"With a sectored lighthouse and a deep-water entrance, the harbour provides safe access to all visiting vessels, at all states of the tide, in all reasonable conditions, night or day".
+"With a sectored lighthouse and a deep water entrance, the harbour provides safe access to all visiting vessels, at all states of the tide, in all reasonable conditions, night or day".
 "The inlet is 2M long and its entrance is 2 cables (370 meters) wide, it narrows to 1.5 cables (277 meters) about 5 cables from the entrance and then opens up to about 3 cables (555 meters) in width W of Rock Island"

-It will be noted from the Admiralty Chart that Site B is shallower than the main navigation channel.
+It will be noted from the Admiralty Chart that Site C is shallower than the main navigation channel and close to the cliffs and thus not suitable for navigation and is not used.
 The main channel is used for navigation by motorboats, yachts and fishing vessels with ease.
-The licensed area 432 B does not impinge on this access to the harbour leaving the navigation channel totally unrestricted for safe passage.
-Site B would obviously be marked as required by Regulation and Licensing permit conditions and to the approval of the nautical surveyor with Marine Survey Office.
-It should be noted that this channel is also fished and pot buoys are regularly found in the main channel, but these also do not restrict access as there is ample room for maneuver.
-Also note that the proposed scallop cages which are to be placed on the seabed have dimensions that will not interfere with any boats that inadvertently stray within the licenced area which will be appropriately marked.
+The licensed area 432 C does not impinge on this access to the harbour leaving the navigation channel totally unrestricted for safe passage.
+Sites C would obviously be marked as required by Regulation and Licensing permit conditions and to the approval of the nautical surveyor with Marine Survey Office.
+It should be noted that this channel is also fished and pot bouys are regularly found in the main channel, but these also do not restrict access as there is ample room for maneuver.